-IMPROVED FOCUS– Looming deadlines get you into action and you have no choice but to focus and this helps get you into the flow and increases creativity.
+IMPROVED FOCUS– Looming deadlines get you into action so you have no choice but to focus.
+This helps get you into the flow and increases creativity.

-MAKES OTHER TASK SEEM EASIER – People often do smaller jobs first instead of the impending task and it makes them seem easy in comparison.
+MAKES OTHER TASK SEEM EASIER – People often do smaller jobs first instead of the impending task.
+This makes the smaller tasks seem easy in comparison.